Genebio/nextflow_metagenomic_ampliseq_quick/docs/output.md

 Tables are generated from the DADA2 denoising and taxonomy assignment steps.
 Each table, except `annotation.tsv`, corresponds to one tab in the [submission template](https://asv-portal.biodiversitydata.se/submit).
 See [`docs/usage.md`](docs/usage.md) for further information.
-Most of the fields in the template will not be populated by the export process, but if you run nf-core/ampliseq with a sample metadata table (`--metadata`) any fields corresponding to a field in the template will be used.
+Most of the fields in the template will not be populated by the export process, but if you run ampliseq with a sample metadata table (`--metadata`) any fields corresponding to a field in the template will be used.

 <details markdown="1">
 <summary>Output files</summary>